 Initial Assessment: The meeting matrix include bi-weekly meetings with the administrative team and the leadership team, held on Mondays.
 The leadership team at JMA consists of the Administrative team, Facilitators (Math & ELA), IB Coordinator, Media Specialist, and the Technology Facilitator.
 The 3rd Monday's focus is to discuss data by content with connections to the school improvement plan goals.
 Topics addressed on the agenda include; PLCs, Instructional Practices, Professional Development, MTSS Progress Monitoring, Chronic Absenteeism, Student Discipline data, and teacher/school data (Mastery Connect/MAP/EOG).
 In addition, a strategic discussion and plan of action will include the Learning Community feedback.
-Limited Development 09/03/2022 How it will look when fully met: When fully met, JMA will: Meet the long-term performance goals in Reading and Math indicated by meeting Educator Value-Added Assessment System (EVAAS) growth for our overall school index in SY2022-23 and SY2023-24 and by increasing CCR on the Grade 8 Math EOG (from .4% in SY2021-22 to 14.2% in SY2022-23 and 28% in SY2023-24).
-Kristen Lanier (8/24/22) 06/15/2024 Actions 0 of 2 (0%) 9/22/23 During early release days and staff meetings, the leadership team/teacher leaders/district teams will provide PD on items that are aligned with our school vision and strategic plan(Goal 2, Goal 4).
-Kendrick, South, Gonzales, Bills 06/15/2024 Notes 9/22/23 The leadership team will conduct informal classroom walkthroughs to provide strategic feedback and to identify which teachers need additional support.
-Targeted, actionable feedback will be given to support teachers' individual needs.(Goal 2, Goal 4) Kristen Lanier (8/24/22) 06/15/2024 Notes : Core Function: Dimension B - Leadership Capacity
+How it will look when fully met: When fully met, JMA will: Meet the long-term performance goals in Reading and Math indicated by meeting Educator Value-Added Assessment System (EVAAS) growth for our overall school index in SY2022-23 and SY2023-24 and by increasing CCR on the Grade 8 Math EOG (from .4% in SY2021-22 to 14.2% in SY2022-23 and 28% in SY2023-24).
+Kristen Lanier (8/24/22) 06/15/2024

+Actions 1 of 4 (25%)

+9/3/22 During early release days and staff meetings, the leadership team/teacher leaders/district teams will provide PD on items that are aligned with our school vision and strategic plan.
+The PD will focused on our school improvement goals that are aligned to the district Goals and Guardrails.
+The leadership team will conduct informal classroom walkthroughs to provide strategic feedback and to identify which teachers still need additional support.
+Targeted, actionable feedback will be given to support teachers' individual needs.
+(EVAAS growth, CCR, Math 8) Complete 06/16/2023 Corina Mota (12/3/2022) 01/25/2023

+Notes: June 12, 2023 -